 Sidonia’s Thread: Crafting a Life from Holocaust to High Fashion

-Funders of this special exhibit include: Connecticut Humanities, a nonprofit affiliate of the National Endowment for the Humanities that supports cultural and historic organizations that tell the state’s stories, build community and enrich lives; Eastern Connecticut State University; the Windham Textile and History Museum; and the Hochberg Committee of Temple B’nai Israel of Willimantic.
+Funders of this special exhibit include: The Connecticut Humanities Fund, a nonprofit affiliate of the National Endowment for the Humanities that supports cultural and historic organizations that tell the state’s stories, build community and enrich lives; Eastern Connecticut State University; the Windham Textile and History Museum; and the Hochberg Committee for Holocaust and Human Rights Education of Temple B’nai Israel of Willimantic.

 The museum is open every Friday-Sunday, 10am to 4pm.